 Altus is a tiny city located in the state of Arkansas.
 With a population of 675 people and just one neighborhood, Altus is the 224th largest community in Arkansas.

-When you are in Altus, you'll notice that it is more blue-collar than most other communities in America.
-38.03% of Altus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Altus is a city of sales and office workers, managers, and transportation and shipping workers.
-There are especially a lot of people living in Altus who work in office and administrative support (20.28%), management occupations (20.00%), and maintenance occupations (7.32%).
+Altus is a blue-collar town, with 37.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Altus is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Altus who work in office and administrative support (22.29%), management occupations (15.06%), and food service (7.53%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Altus has relatively fewer families with younger children, and/or college students.
 Combined, this makes Altus a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Altus in 2022 was $25,119, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $100,476 for a family of four.
+The per capita income in Altus in 2022 was $24,551, which is middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $98,204 for a family of four.
 However, Altus contains both very wealthy and poor people as well.
-Altus also has one of the higher rates of people living in poverty in the nation, with 31.72% of its population below the federal poverty line.
+Altus also has one of the higher rates of people living in poverty in the nation, with 31.21% of its population below the federal poverty line.

-Altus is a somewhat ethnically-diverse city.
 The people who call Altus home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Altus residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Altus include Irish, German, English, Swiss, and Scottish.
+The greatest number of Altus residents report their race to be White, followed by Native American.
+Important ancestries of people in Altus include English, Irish, German, French, and Swiss.

 The most common language spoken in Altus is English.
 Other important languages spoken here include African languages and Arabic.